-Staff networks are groups led by employees who share a common heritage, experience or protected characteristic and who come together regularly to discuss and support each other.
+led by employees who share a common heritage, experience who come together regularly to discuss and support each ther.
 The meetings are run by co-chairs and supported by the EDI team at RSWT.
 The networks are currently only for employees (not for volunteers) from all 47 trusts.
 Meetings are a safe place where we respect confidentiality and value people's opinions.
-You can join as many networks as you want!

-This network (CON) is for people of colour and the sessions are currently chaired by our Inclusive Employers consultant, Ruth Eghan.
-Members are hoping to use the meetings as a psychological safe place to share both positive and negative experiences as well as to share general conversations and networking opportunities.
-Meetings are currently every 2 months.

-This network (WIN) is an inclusive space for women of all backgrounds including trans women and non-binary people.
-The aim of this network is to provide a social space to share experiences and celebrate each other, for training and development opportunities, to raise awarenesss around issues women face and to challenge inequalities in the workplace.

-Our 5 networks are really important because they contribute to making our organisation into a more inclusive place, where colleagues have the space and time to meet regularly, feel safe, valued and supported at work.
-It's also an opportunity to get voices heard and find better ways to challenge inequalities together.
-We want to make sure people can be their full selves at work and can connect with colleagues with similar experiences
+You can join as many networks sychological safe place to share both positive and negative experiences as well as to share general conversations and networking opportunities.
+Meetings are currently every trans women and non-binary people.
+The aim of this network is to provide to share experiences and celebrate each other, for training and issues women face and to challenge inequalities in the networks so our organisation important? nto a more inclusive place, where space and time to It's also an voices heard and find better ways to challenge inequalities together.
+We want to make sure people can be their full selves at work and can connect with colleagues with (a) similar experiences.